-Enter the accounts receivable that are considered uncollectible.
-The reserve method cannot be used to compute the deduction for bad debts.
-Instead, a deduction may be claimed for debts that become uncollectible within the taxable year (direct write-off method).
+Enter the account receivable that are considered uncollectible.
+For the taxable years beginning after June 30, 1995, the corporations cannot use the reserve method to determine the deduction for bad debts.

+Instead, a deduction may be claimed for debts that become uncollectible within the taxable year (direct writeoff method).